ublue-os/website/docs/images/bazzite/gaming_guide.md

 !!!
 Notice
     **If you are coming from Windows, backup your current drives because Linux does not play well with NTFS, and any current secondary drives would have to be reformatted to ext4 or btrfs.**

-Most of time the average user will be under `Home` since that is where most of the user files will be located.  `Home` will include anything from personal files (like Documents, Videos, Pictures, Music, etc.) to application data.
-Applications installed from the software center will be located in `~/.var/app/`
+Most of the time, the average user will spend time in their `Home` directory, since that is where most of the user files will be located.  `Home` will include anything from personal files (like Documents, Videos, Pictures, Music, etc.) to application data.
+Applications installed from the software center will have their userdata specifically located in `~/.var/app/`

-Where is this `.var` mentioned above, and where is the Steam folder?
+Where is this `~/.var` mentioned above, and where is the Steam folder?
 They are hidden directories.
 You can show hidden files by clicking the hamburger menu (3 horizontal lines near the top right of your file manager) and select "Show Hidden Files" to see every directory and file that is hidden by default.
 They all start with a "." before it.

 ![image](https://github.com/nicknamenamenick/website/assets/121328689/f427114b-9c97-445d-8498-8e0e919fab2d)
 ![image](https://github.com/nicknamenamenick/website/assets/121328689/ec367ef3-3893-421c-a4fc-c892f368933d)